texfaq/texfaq.github.io/FAQ-recovertex.md

 PDF are ''final'' formats, supposedly not susceptible to further editing&nbsp;&mdash; information about where things came from has been discarded.
-So if you've lost your (La)TeX source (or never had the source of a document you need to work on) you''ve a serious job on your hands.
-In many circumstances, the best strategy is to retype the whole document, but this strategy is to be tempered by consideration of the size of the document and the potential typists'' skills.
+So if you've lost your (La)TeX source (or never had the source of a document you need to work on) you've a serious job on your hands.
+In many circumstances, the best strategy is to retype the whole document, but this strategy is to be tempered by consideration of the size of the document and the potential typists' skills.

 If automatic assistance is necessary, it's unlikely that any more than